sy77777en/video_annotation_folk/labels_markdown/lighting_setup/color_grading/temperature/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- The video has a neutral color balance, without a strong warm or cool tint.
+- The video's color palette is mostly neutral and stable, with no strong warm or cool tones standing out, and the contrasts between colors are mild (not overly intense).

 </details>